 Current situation of Flu in Bangalore

 Bangalore’s classic salubrious weather brings with it the seasonal flu.
 Hospitals are reporting an increased number of flu cases per day.
-As per Dr. Belliappa, practicing Physician and Business Head of RxDx says “There has been a substantial increase in the number of patients suffering from the flu this season”.
+As per Dr. Belliappa, practicing Physician and Business Head of RxDx says “There has been a substantial increase in the number of patients suffering from the flu this season.”
 He further says “Children fall prey to the second stage of the virus because of low immunity and they suffer difficulties in respiration.”
 Prevention may be possible, however, with proper vaccination.

 Who needs the flu vaccine?